Str1kez/SportiqReactApp/README.md

 # React App for Sportiq project

 This is browser app on React JS for interaction with API of Sportiq project.
+It is my debut in frontend 😄

 ## Related Sportiq services